Barry Goldwater: Results

-Goldwater only won his home state of Arizona and five states in the Deep South.
+Goldwater only won his home state of Arizona and five states in the Deep South: Alabama, Georgia, Louisiana, Mississippi, and South Carolina.
 The Southern states, traditionally Democratic up to that time, voted Republican primarily as a statement of opposition to the Civil Rights Act, which had been signed into law by Johnson earlier that year.
 Despite Johnson's support for the Civil Rights Act, the bill received split support from Congressional Democrats due to southerner opposition.
-In contrast, Congressional Republicans overwhelmingly supported the bill, with Goldwater being joined by only 5 other Republican senators in voting against it.
+In contrast, Congressional Republicans overwhelmingly supported the bill, with Goldwater being joined by only five other Republican senators in voting against it.
+All of the states carried by Goldwater, except Arizona, had voted against Republican nominee Richard Nixon just four years earlier.

-In the end, Goldwater received 38% of the popular vote and carried just six states: his home state of Arizona (with 51% of the popular vote) and the core states of the Deep South: Alabama, Georgia, Louisiana, Mississippi, and South Carolina.
-All except Arizona were states that had voted against Republican nominee Richard Nixon just four years earlier.
 In carrying Georgia by a margin of 54–45%, Goldwater became the first Republican nominee to win the state.

 Goldwater's poor showing pulled down many supporters.
 Of the 57 Republican Congressmen who endorsed Goldwater before the convention, 20 were defeated for reelection, along with many promising young Republicans.
 In contrast, Republican Congressman John Lindsay (NY-17), who refused to endorse Goldwater, was handily re-elected in a district where Democrats held a 10% overall advantage.
 On the other hand, the defeat of so many older politicians created openings for young conservatives to move up the ladder.
 While the loss of moderate Republicans was temporary—they were back by 1966—Goldwater also permanently pulled many conservative Southerners and whites out of the New Deal Coalition.

 According to Steve Kornacki of Salon, "Goldwater broke through and won five [Southern] states—the best showing in the region for a GOP candidate since Reconstruction.
 In Mississippi—where Franklin D. Roosevelt had won nearly 100 percent of the vote 28 years earlier—Goldwater claimed a staggering 87 percent."
 It has frequently been argued that Goldwater's strong performance in Southern states previously regarded as Democratic strongholds foreshadowed a larger shift in electoral trends in the coming decades that would make the South a Republican bastion (an end to the "Solid South")—first in presidential politics and eventually at the congressional and state levels, as well.
 Also, Goldwater's uncompromising promotion of freedom was the start of a continuing shift in American politics from liberalism to a conservative economic philosophy.